Programming in teams, working on larger systems, keeping code healthy

 Stress testing is basically seeing if you can break the system by attempting to overwhelm its resources.

-Such conditions may bring up issues related to resource contention, memory leaks, timeouts, overflows, races, non-elegant failure, etc. that a relatively idle system may never meet.
+Such conditions may bring up issues related to resource contention, memory leaks, timeouts, hardcoded limits, overflows, races, non-elegant failure, etc. that a relatively idle system may never meet.

 Often done to see whether a system will merely slow down (which is to be expected), or will also start to fail on specific tasks, or become less stable in other ways.

-- whether it will back go to a useful state afterwards
+- ...whether the system as a whole will back go to a useful state afterwards

-Useful in general, and perhaps even more so in modern cloudy arrangements because on someone else's virtualized, shared, infrastructure it is harder to estimate resource limits.
+Useful in general, and perhaps even more so in modern cloudy arrangements because on someone else's virtualized, shared, infrastructure it is harder to estimate the actual resource limits.

 Performance testing